Ardennes (department): The evolution and distribution of the population

-Despite a high birth rate (the highest rate in France in 1968), the department continues to lose population: 275,371 in 2016 due to high unemployment (hence "migration" continues).
+There were 330,000 people at the end of the 19th century.
 The two world wars have each time resulted in a loss of population (such as the "exodus" of 1940).
-There were 330,000 people at the end of the 19th century.
+Since 1968 the population has been declining, mainly due to a negative migration balance.

 That the major urban areas of the department are the most affected is characterized by a stagnation of the population – a population decline of up to 2% compared to 1999 in the city centres and suburbs (Charleville-Mézières, Revin, Fumay, Givet, Rethel).

 The communes, however, are gaining inhabitants (the phenomenon of urban sprawl).
 This is explained by the search for better living in the countryside which matches the desire of many people to build a small land-holding, typically a house with land to the detriment of their proximity to their workplace.
 This highly contemporary concept favours commuting between Home and Work.
 This is the phenomenon of suburbanization which has become common in the whole of France from which Ardennes does not escape.

-On 1 January 2006, the Ardennes population stood at 295,653 inhabitants.
+On 1 January 2023, the Ardennes population stood at 265,893 inhabitants.
 The population is declining in urban areas but five times less than in rural areas.
 The limited decline in the urban space where two-thirds of the Ardennes people live is the result of two opposite dynamics.
 Semi-urban communes have gained 0.5% of inhabitants per year over the period 1999–2006 at the expense of urban centres (downtown and suburbs) which lost 0.6% per year.
 For thirty years the population has lagged in the main cities of Ardennes.
 Between 1999 and 2006, the annual decline was 0.2% for Sedan and Rethel, 1.8% for Revin, and 1% for Charleville-Mézières.
 The most unfavourable rural population change came from degradation of rural employment centres, such as Fumay or Vouziers and to a lesser extent that of their periphery.
 This was slightly mitigated by a small increase in population in other rural communes.

 Main towns

 The most populous commune is the prefecture Charleville-Mézières.
-As of 2019, there are seven communes with more than 5,000 inhabitants:
+As of 2023, there are six communes with more than 5,000 inhabitants: